-In Autumn Quarter 2020, each exam will be administered remotely for a fixed duration at a given time.
+In Winter and Spring Quarters 2021, each exam will be administered remotely for a fixed duration at a given time.
 See the syllabus for exam schedules.

 The test will be online on Canvas and is open book and open notes.
 You are encouraged to create your own equation sheet/notes rather than trying to find the information in the textbook during the exams, as this can be time consuming and you may lose access to the e-text during the test.